The short life of Scion (and its cars)

-Scion was first introduced in March 2002, at the New York Auto Show - the same place Chrysler made its debut.
-There were just two concept vehicles, the bbX (which was to become the xB), and the ccX, which was to become the tC.
-The three themes set out by Toyota were expressive styling, surprise-and-delight features (e.g. interior space and features), and versatility for people and their cargo.
+Scion was first introduced in March 2002, at the New York Auto Show, with two concept vehicles — the bbX (which was to become the xB), and the ccX (the future tC).
+Toyota said they wanted expressive styling, surprise-and-delight features (e.g. interior space and features), and versatility for people and their cargo.
 The cars were all based on the Yaris (Echo).

-Part of the success of Scion is its wide sales network, with 856 dealers (out of 1,200 Toyota dealers).
-Amazingly, 95% say that they would recommend their dealer, and 93% say they got exactly what they wanted at the dealership - perhaps because there are no incentives, discounts, value packages, or factory options.
-There are accessories, and profitable items like body kits, subwoofers, and interior lighting have sold briskly - at two or three times the rate of the average Toyota.
+The sales network in early 2005 was 856 U.S. dealers, versus 1,200 Toyota dealers.
+95% of buyers say that they would recommend their dealer, and 93% say they got exactly what they wanted at the dealership - perhaps because there were no incentives, discounts, value packages, or factory options.
+Profitable items like body kits, subwoofers, and interior lighting have sold briskly - at two or three times the rate of the average Toyota.

-Scion is managed rather differently, and was the first automaker to use live online chat; over half of customer contacts are through email (some automakers make email difficult or impossible at the time, and indeed, some still do).
+Scion was the first automaker to use live online chat; over half of customer contacts were through email (most automakers made email difficult or impossible at the time, and indeed, some still do).

-Like many youth-oriented or specialty brands, including (and notably) Saturn, Scion has owner events throughout the country - which have attracted over a thousand people each.
-Taking a page from Chrysler's PT Cruiser, Scion is using specialty editions, which are largely cosmetic packages at a fairly steep additional price, with a guarantee of limited production and no repeats of the same configuration; these are called Release Series.
+The company sponsored owner events throughout the country, which attracted over a thousand people each.
+Specialty editions, largely cosmetic packages with a guarantee of limited production and no repeats of the same configuration, were dubbed Release Series.

 The brand’s sales flagged after a few years, as the novelty wore off, and younger buyers started to move elsewhere.
 Toyota wrapped up the brand in 2018, assigning the final Scion, the iM, to Toyota as the Corolla iM.